HP LaptopHP Omen 15

 Pry up and remove the bottom case.

-Once the bottom case is removed, you can get access to the internal components, including the battery, wireless card, SSD, speakers, heat sink, and cooling fan.
+Once the bottom case is removed, you can access the internal components, including the battery, wireless card, SSD, speakers, heat sink, and cooling fan.

 Disconnect the battery power cable and remove the screws.
 The battery can be removed.